DavidCEllis/ducktools-pythonfinder/README.md

 * `get_python_installs` is a generator that will yield each python version it discovers
 * `list_python_installs` will take the python versions discovered by `get_python_installs` and return a sorted list from newest to oldest python version discovered.
+  * For the purposes of sorting, prerelease versions are considered older than any released version.

 On Windows these methods will search the registry for PEP514 recorded python installs before checking for any `pyenv-win` installs that have not been registered.
+Finally, if `uv` is available it will try to find Python installs managed by `uv`.

-On Linux and MacOS this will search for `pyenv` installs first and then for any `python*` binaries found on `path`.
-For those found on `path` they will be made to run a small script to identify the version.
+On Linux and MacOS this will search for `pyenv` installs first, if `uv` is available it will then try to find `uv` managed python installs.
+Finally it will search `PATH` for any other `python*` binaries that might be available.

+If a python install is found twice (for instance a pyenv install in the windows registry) it will only be returned the first time it is found.

 The python installs will be returned as instances of `PythonInstall` which will contain version info and executable path along with some other useful metadata.